ashleychontos/pySYD/paper/paper.md

 exoplanets that are discovered indirectly through changes in stellar observables, precise and accurate stellar masses and radii are critical for learning about the planets that orbit them.

-`pySYD` is a Python package for detecting solar-like oscillations and measuring global asteroseismic parameters given a power spectrum.
+`pySYD` is a Python package for detecting solar-like oscillations and measuring global asteroseismic parameters given an input power spectrum.
 Derived parameters include seismic observables $\rm \nu_{max}$ and $\Delta\nu$, which are directly tied to the surface gravity and density of the star [@kjeldsen1995]. `pySYD` also performs a maximum likelihood estimation for determining the stellar background contribution, characterizing different time scales and amplitudes of granulation